FrontenderMagazine/const-immutability/eng.md

 [The MDN entry on `Object.freeze()`][4] provides an example `deepFreeze()` implementation that can be used to make objects fully immutable.

+There is a proposal to add immutable data structures to a future version of ECMAScript.

 ## `const` vs. `let`

 The only difference between `const` and `let` is that `const` makes the